update_todo

-Update a todo's title, description, priority, status, or assignee.
+Update a todo's title, description, priority, status, assignee, or due date.
 Use when scope changes, ownership shifts, or you move it between kanban columns ('open', 'in_progress', 'done', 'dropped'). agent_id required for attribution.

 | Parameter | Type | Required | Description |